Medium

 Positive Reinforcement:

-• “Great job taking a deep breath!
-That helped you stay calm.”
+• "Great job taking a deep breath to stay calm!”

-• “I saw you took a moment in the Calm Down Corner.
-That’s exactly what we practiced!”
+• “I saw you use the Calm Down Corner—just like we practiced!”

 • “I can tell you’re practicing your self-regulation skills!”